StrawberryStego/cs131/a2/README.md

 ## Function
 Batch-rename files in the SXXEXX format, i.e., S01E05.
+<br> For unorganized filenames, e.g., FirstEpisode.mp4, the script will default to S01EXX.mp4.
-<br>This is useful for batch renaming TV show episodes, and works with all media files.
+<br><br>This is useful for batch renaming TV show episodes, and works with all media files.
 <br><br>You'll also get confirmation prompts before FileBot does *anything* to reduce irregular errors!

 ## Parameters